acscc/acscc.github.io/application.md

 title:  Application
 ---

-To attend the workshop, we ask all interested individuals to fill out <a href="https://docs.google.com/forms/d/e/1FAIpQLSdO4l2sE2fEbcpYnyiDRTjJOu8CnjsHAStBAk234Le4Mgr8Dg/viewform?usp=sf_link">this application form</a>.
+To attend the workshop, we ask all interested individuals to fill out an application form.
 Bear in mind the following dates:

-- Start of applications: *will be announced in early September*
+- Start of applications: *TBA*
-- Deadline: *will be announced in early September*
+- Deadline: *TBA*
-- Extended Deadline: *will be announced in early September*
+- Extended Deadline: *TBA*
-- Notification of acceptance: *will be announced in early September*
+- Notification of acceptance: *TBA*

 We aim for an inclusive event where a set of diverse and highly motivated young researchers and other climate change stakeholders can come together.
 We accept 40 participants.